abagames/crisp-game-lib/README.md

 }
 ```

+See also [the article for a step-by-step explanation](https://abagames.github.io/literate-diff-viewer/pinclimb/index.html) of how the above code works.

 ## More sample codes

 Sample code for each game is `main.js` in each directory in the [crisp-game-lib-games/docs directory](https://github.com/abagames/crisp-game-lib-games/tree/main/docs).